GSA/smartpay-website/src/content/about/benefits.md

 ---
 title: Benefits of the Program
 description: "Some of the benefits customers can expect when they choose GSA SmartPay."
+intro: "Some of the benefits for customers using GSA SmartPay® solutions as a payment method include:"
 order: 1
 category: about
 tags: